This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 Donations can be given in your name or if you run a company using your company.
 There are subtle tax differences to consider between the two options.
 At the moment, this article only covers the more common personal donations.

-I will add to the article an update about making donations from a company.
-If you need to know about making company donations and can’t wait for my update, please message me, and I will add the update for you.
+I will add an update about making donations from a company to the article.
+If you need to know about making company donations and can’t wait for my update, please message me, and I will add it.

 It’s a complex question to answer.
 The answer is it depends.